rapha18th/fruit-classifier/README.md

 * https://github.com/fastai/fastbook

 ## License
-Build an image classifier using pytorch/fastai and deploy it as a bot on the messenger platform is licensed, as found in the [LICENSE](https://github.com/rapha18th/fruit-classifier/blob/master/LICENSE) file.
+Build an AI image classifier using pytorch/fastai and deploy it as a bot on the messenger platform is licensed, as found in the [LICENSE](https://github.com/rapha18th/fruit-classifier/blob/master/LICENSE) file.